anapartner-com/quay-registry/README.md

 We can now see the new container loaded (with the SAME exact SHA manifest)
 ![image](https://github.com/anapartner-com/quay-registry/assets/51460618/fd16f1f5-2a7f-499a-877a-e070de534c47)

 If we drill into both the docker hub location and our new Quay registry, we can see the skopeo process ensured that we ONLY got the exact container we wished.
+Which is important when we have 'helm install' packages that deploy containers not by name:version but by an exact mainfest SHA value.
 ![image](https://github.com/anapartner-com/quay-registry/assets/51460618/206d84e0-6b0d-4835-bb43-dc2299a61123)